Optimality-Based Control Space Reduction for Infinite-Dimensional Control Spaces

 This is the case for decreasing $\beta$, since the problem becomes more ill-conditioned.
-We observe that the Full-{\ROM} method achieves a higher speed-up than the {\ROM} method, since the reduced problem for the inner problem for the Full-{\ROM} is completely independent of the {\FOM} dimension.
+We observe that the Control-{\ROM} method achieves a higher speed-up than the {\ROM} method, since the reduced problem for the inner problem for the Control-{\ROM} is completely independent of the {\FOM} dimension.
 These results indicate that control reduction pays off numerically.
 Also, the true error and the upper error estimators increase with decreasing $\beta$, as it is expected by the factor $\nicefrac{1}{\beta}$ in \eqref{eq:error_est}.
 Note that \eqref{eq:term2} in Theorem~\ref{theo:convergence_algo} is valid for all cases, since we have $e_u(\bar u^r )\leq\varepsilon=\nicefrac{10^{-8}}{\beta}\in\{10^{-4}, 10^{-5}, 10^{-6}, 10^{-7} \}$ for $\beta\in \{10^{-4}, 10^{-3}, 10^{-2}, 10^{-1} \}$.

 Furthermore, we observe in Table~\ref{tab:perfromacne} that the error estimator statement \eqref{eq:error_est} from Corollary~\ref{cor:error_est_control} is valid for $\tilde u = \bar u^r$.
 This has also been verified for $\tilde u = u_k$ across all {\ROM} methods, as illustrated in Figure~\ref{fig:est}.